rkailasham/rfd_matlab_implementation/README.md

 "hi_compare_rfd_diffmat_divergence.m" compares the numerically calculated divergence for chains with HI against this analytical result.

-The RFD method is used in the evaluation of the stress tensor for bead-spring-dashpot chains with fluctuating internal friction and hydrodynamic interactions, as described in detail in the preprint "fene_iv_hi_arxiv_paper.pdf".
+The RFD method is used in the evaluation of the stress tensor for bead-spring-dashpot chains with fluctuating internal friction and hydrodynamic interactions, as described in detail in the preprint "Shear viscosity for finitely extensible chains with fluctuating internal friction and hydrodynamic interactions" [3], a copy of which is saved in this repository as "fene_iv_hi_arxiv_paper.pdf".

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%